What are we trying to achieve?

 How do we achieve this?

 We achieve our aims by following our motto and up holding the values which underpin our approach.

 At Johnson Fold our curriculum does not begin and end with the national requirements.
 We strive "to be the best that we can be" and foster this approach in all that we do.
-We embellish and enhance our curriculum to meet the needs of the children.
+We embellish and enhance our curriculum to meet the needs of all the children going beyond the compliance of the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014.
 The journey begins in EYFS with a clear focus on language development and personal and social skills.
 Then progressing through school, there is woven through the areas of learning and subjects, a clear focus on vocabulary and a tailored syllabus of Personal, Social, Health Education that covers the lifelong skills needed to become successful citizens of the future.

 Our curriculum extends beyond the classroom not least because of our extensive grounds.
 We are able to make use of a floodlit Astroturf, playground, large patio area with seating for quiet time, a storytelling area, trim trails, vegetable plot and forest, all within our secure school boundary.
 Our EYFS children are benefitting from their own secure outside area.
 We are located on the doorstep of Moss Bank Park and Barrow Bridge Village as well as being but a stones throw from the West Peninne Moors and Smithills Hall.
 Because of this access to the outdoors, we actively encourage learning outside the classroom.

 We work closely with Bolton Schools Music Service which enables us to offer musical instrument lessons in the form of the guitar, violin and recorder and get involved with the annual Bolton Festival of Music.